Giant Domain Walls and Intrinsic Heterogeneity in 214 Cuprate Superconductors

 The evolution of $\Gamma_{4}^{+}$ upon cooling (Fig.~\ref{3}a-b) provides critical insight into the LTO/LTT transition.
 From 300 to 140 K, the $A$-centred LTO domain gradually dominates to accommodate the growing ferroelastic strain, leading to a marked asymmetry in the $\Gamma_{4}^{+}$ distribution (Fig.~\ref{3}b).
 However, before the minority domain is fully consumed, the increasing magnitude of X$_{3}^{+}$, inherently coupled to $\Gamma_{4}^{+}$, triggers the first-order transition to LTT \cite{tidey_structural_2022}.
 This behaviour, occurring near the critical octahedral tilting amplitude for $T_C$, is not a coincidence but instead suggests a structural basis underlying the suppression of superconductivity in the composition-doping phase diagram of this material class \cite{tidey_pronounced_2022}.
 At 120 and 100 K, the overall micro-scale variation in $\Gamma_{4}^{+}$ appears to be lost, consistent with a more homogenous LTT structure.
 However, analysis of the absolute strain magnitude $|\Gamma_{4}^{+}|$ (Fig.~\ref{3}c) uncovers crucial sub-micron variation at all temperatures, reminiscent of tweed domain structures \cite{salje_microstructures_1991}.

 At 300 K, within the nominally LTO phase, our $|\Gamma_{4}^{+}|$ strain map reveals unusually wide, domain wall-like regions with near-zero strain.
-These features are not atomic-scale defects, but extended regions approximately 150 nm thick and separated by 0.5 -- 2 \textmu m (see Fig. S6/Table S1).
+These features are not atomic-scale defects, but extended regions approximately 150 nm thick and separated by 0.5 -- 2 \textmu m (see Fig.~\ref{s6}/Table~\ref{tabs1} \cite{Supplemental_Material}).
 This length scale is orders of magnitude larger than typical ferroelastic or ferroelectric domain walls.
 Consequently, these structures challenge the more conventional understanding of what we would view as a domain wall or as microscopic coexisting phases with distinct symmetry.
 Instead, the observed walls are effectively extended LTT-like regions coexisting within an LTO matrix \cite{croft_charge_2014, wang_high-temperature_2020}.
-Their substantial thickness would give rise to coherent scattering signals observable as distinct phases in conventional XRD, offering a natural explanation for the phase coexistence reported in LESCO and related cuprates \cite{tidey_pronounced_2022, axe_structural_1989, crawford_lattice_1991}.
+Their substantial thickness could even give rise to coherent scattering signals observable as distinct phases in conventional XRD, offering a natural explanation for the phase coexistence reported in LESCO and related cuprates \cite{tidey_pronounced_2022, axe_structural_1989, crawford_lattice_1991}.
+However, we note that the ability to resolve distinct structures, does not just depend on the coherence of the order parameters within the material, but also the resolution of the instrument and coherence of the radiation source measuring them.